elham24471/Literature-/README.md

 # Literature-
-Summaries of paper I am going to read as a PhD student.
+Summaries of papers I have already read during my research as a PhD student.

 ## Index
 - [All Papers](#all-papers)